Home » Drug Defense Attorney in Columbus, OH » Columbus Cocaine Possession Lawyer

 Practice AreasColumbus Cocaine Possession Lawyer

 Possession of cocaine is a serious felony drug offense in Ohio that can be punishable by years in prison and thousands of dollars in fines.
-Consequently, being charged with cocaine possession can be a terrifying and stressful experience.
-You face not only the disruption to your life of a potentially lengthy prison sentence and the financial devastation of trying to figure out how to pay hefty fines, but a felony conviction also can cost your employment, your housing, and have a damaging effect on many other aspects of your life.
+Being charged with cocaine possession is a terrifying and stressful experience.
+You face not only the disruption of a potentially lengthy prison sentence and the financial damage of paying hefty fines, but a felony conviction can also cost you your employment, your housing, and have a lasting effect on many other aspects of your life.

-If you’ve been charged with possession of cocaine, it’s important that you seek the help of an experienced Columbus cocaine possession lawyer.
-With the aid of an attorney, you may be able to avoid some of the more serious consequences of a felony conviction by getting your charge reduced or getting your case dismissed if the law or the evidence is on your side.
+If you have been charged with possession of cocaine, it is important to get help from an experienced Columbus cocaine possession lawyer.
+With the aid of an attorney, you may be able to avoid some of the more serious consequences of a felony conviction by getting your charge reduced, qualifying for a diversion option, or getting your case dismissed if the law or the evidence is on your side.

 What Is Cocaine in Ohio Drug Laws?